 Can You Eat Too Many Carrots?

-However, munching a lot of carrots may cause an alaming but harmless condition called carotenemia, when the skin turns yellow or orange.
+However, munching a lot of carrots may cause a harmless (though initially alarming) condition called carotenemia, when the skin turns yellow or orange.
 (It’s especially prevalent in infants who eat a lot of mashed carrots.)
 Carotenemia doesn’t cause yellowing of the whites of the eyes; if that happens, consult your doctor.

 Because a large and growing body of research confirms that eating a wide variety of veggies and fruits lowers mortality from all causes, make sure to diversify your diet to include many other kinds of vegetables and fruits.